What Does Patent Pending Mean?

 PPA – Provisional Patent Applications

 A PPA is a temporary place holder to get a fling date for an invention that only lasts for a year.
 A provisional patent application allows you to file an application without formal patent claim(s), oath/declaration, or any information disclosure (prior art) statement.
 Provisional applications are not examined and therefore do not require claims.
-Only a utility patent applicaton can be provisional.
+Only a utility patent application can be provisional.
 A design patent application must be non-provisional.

 The provisional application is only pending for one year.
 It is essentially a place holder for a later filed non-provisional application.
 Within 12 months after the filing of a provisional application, a non-provisional application must be filed.
+Read more about provisional patent applications.

 Regular – Non-Provisional Patent Applications